Alexandra Gersten-Vassilaros

-Alexandra I. Gersten-Vassilaros (born 1960) is an American playwright and actress.
+Alexandra I. Gersten-Vassilaros is an American playwright and actress.
 With Theresa Rebeck, she co-authored Omnium Gatherum, which was a finalist for the 2004 Pulitzer Prize for Drama.

 Gersten-Vassilaros graduate from New York University's Tisch School of the Arts.
 She is a member of Actors Studio and HB Playwrights Foundation.
 She is a niece of theatrical producer Bernard Gersten.